ngxs/store/docs/concepts/select.md

 ### Selector Options

-The behavior of the memoised selectors can be configured at a global level using the `selectorOptions` property in the options passed to the `NgxsModule.forRoot` call (see [Options](../advanced/options.md)).
+The behavior of the memoized selectors can be configured at a global level using the `selectorOptions` property in the options passed to the `NgxsModule.forRoot` call (see [Options](../advanced/options.md)).
 These options can also be provided through the `@SelectorOptions` decorator at a Class or Method level in order to configure the behavior of selectors within that scope.
 The following options are available:

 #### `suppressErrors`